 What happens when ammonium dichromate is heated?

-Upon heating, ammonium dichromate decomposes to create nitrogen dioxide, water vapor (Water is gaseous in this reaction due to the relatively high reaction temperature), and solid chromium (III) oxide.
+Upon heating, ammonium dichromate decomposes to create nitrogen dioxide, water vapour (Water is gaseous in this reaction due to the relatively high reaction temperature), and solid chromium (III) oxide.

 Is ammonium dichromate ionic or covalent?

 The ammonium dichromate molecule can be considered as an ionic compound because it features an ionic bond between the ammonium cation and the dichromate anion.
 However, the individual polyatomic cation and anion are held together by covalent bonds.